divio/divio-cloud-docs/background/addons-basics.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If ``package.json`` (specifying Node packages that should be installed) is present in the root of
-the project, then instructions will be inserted to copy it to the root of the image and install the
+the application, then instructions will be inserted to copy it to the root of the image and install the
 packages.

 ..  code-block:: Dockerfile